Rachelnarios/Eskate/README.md

 ### Prerequisites

-Make sure you have downloaded all Node/NPM dependencies Please Log into [MLAB](https://Mlab.com)before continuing with Map Reduce: Eskate Yairisthebestprof1!
+Make sure you have downloaded all Node/NPM dependencies Please Log into [MLAB](https://Mlab.com) before continuing with Map Reduce (All credentials have been provided in an email )

 ## Map Reduce